hstarmans/hexastorm/readme.md

 ```python
 pip3 install -e 'git+http://github.com/m-labs/migen.git#egg=migen'
 ```
-On the linux host, you need to install smbus. <br>
+Install [litex](https://github.com/enjoy-digital/litex), make a special folder for this installation For setting the power to laser over ic, you need to install smbus. <br>
-Install the FPGA toolchain for ICE40.
+Install the FPGA toolchain for [ICE40](http://www.clifford.at/icestorm/).
+An easier way is apio, but nextpnr is deprecated and doesn't support all options.
 ```console
 pip install -U apio
 apio install yosys